RichTillis/gatsby-richtillis-portfolio/src/pages/index.md

   point1: I'm a fullstack developer with over 10 years professional experience
           developing software.
 I have a Master's degree in Software Engineering from Arizona State University.
-  point2: My roots are in enterprise-level Java EE development, however I see
-          myself more as a generalist than I do as a specialist in any one technology.
-  point3: I'm experienced & comfortable with many current frontend, middleware,
+  point2: I'm experienced & comfortable with many current frontend, middleware,
           and backend technologies.
+My roots are in enterprise-level Java EE development however I see myself more as a generalist than as a specialist in any one set of technologies.
-You can find more about me and my dev journey in my About Me page.
+  point3: More about my dev journey in my About Me page.
   description: >
     I'm a fullstack developer with over 10 years professional experience developing software.
 I have a Master's degree in Software Engineering from